Keszi94/the-village-tap/TESTING.md

       To avoid writing labels and classes manually I installed the django-widget-tweaks package.
 This allowed me to apply Bootstrap classes directly in the template using filters like `|add_class:"form-control"`.

       Resource: [django-widget-tweaks doc](https://github.com/jazzband/django-widget-tweaks)

+15. Image upload failed due to misplaced enctype

+      Article image uploads were broken because I applied the `enctype="multipart/form-data"` attribute to a `<div>` instead of the `<form>` element itself.
+      As a result, image files were never submitted with the form, and only the default image showed.
+The backend and Cloudinary configuration were correct, the problem was entirely front-end.
+After noticing the misplaced enctype I moved it to the correct element.
+The image uploads now work as expected.